JaGUar unveils new logo and ad but no vehicles; Musk asks “Do you sell cars?”

 As the second coming of Jaguar approaches, car enthusiasts and random keyboard warriors alike are dishing out hurt with both barrels for the classic Brit brand’s “Exuberant Modernism” new brand identity and accompanying teaser advert.

-Reborn as an EV-only brand, Jaguar’s new “Device Mark” – its lettering script logo – is a mix of upper and lower case, reading JaGuar.
+Reborn as an EV-only brand, Jaguar’s new “Device Mark” – its lettering script logo – is a mix of upper and lower case, reading JaGUar.
 This, we’re told, is “demonstrating the unexpected.”

 Then there’s the new “Copy Nothing” teaser advert, which feels a galaxy away from cosy executive sedans, Swingin’ London Jaguar E-Types and 1950s Le Mans success.